24 Sweet Brushes for GIMP and Photoshop

 Couple of people should be guest blogging on my site, which I’ll have to authorise when away, but apart from that, most of my time will be on the beach.
 B)

-4 Mohsin Sunday, November 18 at 23:35
+18 November 2007 at 23:35

 Nice brushes.
 I already have loads of PS brushes and these will be welcome addition to my collection.

-5 pelf Monday, November 19 at 00:10
+19 November 2007 at 00:10

 I’ve heard of things like PS brushes, but I don’t know how to use them.
 I want to learn about them because I’ve seen the pretty effects.
-I’ve tried to read up about it, but I can’t seem to understand how they work :cry:
+I’ve tried to read up about it, but I can’t seem to understand how they work 😥

 Perhaps somebody should write an idiot’s guide to photoshop brushes for me.

-6 LaurenMarie - Creative Curio Monday, November 19 at 04:17
+6. LaurenMarie - Creative Curio says

 I had the same thoughts about third party brushes being a cheater way to avoid working out your own brush settings.
 But I think differently now.
 I really like your abstract in silver piece.
 I was looking at that yesterday on dA.
 My favorite style you shared is the lights and flares ones.